matioMe/IR-Tank-Battle/RaspberryPi code/README.md

 This is a Qt Application.

-To compile, you have two possibilities:
+To compile it, you have two possibilities:

 ## First possibility